Why, hello, darling sweetie pie! 🙂

 Try to mentally exclude all other inputs which may buzz through your head or those real distractions from the surroundings.

-Pick the time in a day which serves this purpose the best for you (the one with minimal distractions possible).
+Pick the time in a day which serves this purpose the best for you.

 Or, if you can’t seem to get focus because of the noise from your surroundings (from the street outside, or the room next to yours), turn on some neutral music to mask it, or even use earplugs to create complete silence.